Informatievlaanderen/MAGDA-Mock/README.md

 The MAGDA Mock is available as a Docker image, library and the project also offers a SOAP and Mock connector which can be used to connect to MAGDA Acceptance and Production environments after testing with the mock.

+> **Warning**
+> The MAGDA Mock is currently a preview release, it is provided as-is and without warranty or dedicated support.

 ### Repository structure ###
 #### `interfaces` module
 Defines the interface to which both a "real" signed MAGDA connection in acceptance (TNI) or production will adhere ([`MagdaSoapConnection`](magdaconnector/src/main/java/be/vlaanderen/vip/magda/client/MagdaSignedConnection.java) and [`MagdaSignedConnection`](magdaconnector/src/main/java/be/vlaanderen/vip/magda/client/MagdaSoapConnection.java)) and which is also